This Review Is Especially Helpful If:

 When should I schedule my Medicare annual review?

-Ideally during the Annual Enrollment Period (October 15 – December 7), but reviews can be done anytime.
-If your plan sent you an Annual Notice of Change (ANOC), that’s your signal to review now.
+The ideal time is during the Annual Enrollment Period (October 15 – December 7).
+However, reviews can be done at any time.
+If your plan sent you an Annual Notice of Change (ANOC), that is your signal to review now.
+Any life change — new prescriptions, a doctor leaving your network, or a move — also warrants an immediate review.

 No. There is no cost and no obligation.
-Insurance companies compensate independent advisors when you enroll — your premium is the same whether you use us or not.
+Insurance companies compensate independent Medicare advisors when you enroll in a plan.
+Your premium is exactly the same whether you use an advisor or not.
+You receive expert guidance at no charge.

 What do I need for the review?